riscv-verification/RVVI/RVVI-VLG/README.md

 ### intr
 - When this signal is true, it indicates that this retired instruction is the first instruction which is part of a trap handler.

-### order
-- This signal contains the instruction count for the instruction being reported during a retirement or trap event.

-### insn
-- This signal contains the instruction word which is at the trap or retirement event.

-### isize
-- The size of the instruction held in `insn`, this should be either 2(compressed) or 4(uncompressed).

 ### mode
 - This signal indicates the operating mode (Machine, Supervisor, User).